A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Conclusions

 \section{Conclusions}

-In this article, it is proposed a novel algorithm (LipVor) to certify if a black-box model fulfills a positivity condition based on the Lipschitzianity of the model function.
-In particular, the partial monotonicity of an ANN can be stated as a positivity condition of the partial derivatives of the ANN.
-Therefore, it is possible to apply the LipVor Algorithm to mathematically certify if an ANN is partially monotonic or find counter-examples.
-To do so, it is also presented an upper bound of the Lipschitz constant of the partial derivatives of an ANN.
+In this article, we propose a novel algorithm (LipVor) that leverages the Lipschitzianity of a black-box model to certify positivity in the whole input domain based on a finite set of positively evaluated points.
+In particular, as the partial monotonicity of an ANN can be stated as a positivity condition of the ANN's partial derivatives, it is possible to apply the LipVor Algorithm to mathematically certify if an ANN is partially monotonic or find counter-examples.
+To do so, an upper bound of the Lipschitz constant of the partial derivatives of an ANN is also presented.

-The obtained results underscore that using the LipVor Algorithm opens up new possibilities in sectors, such as the banking sector, where regulatory agencies require ethical predictions posed as partial monotonic constraints.
-Furthermore, many problems, such as the convexity of an ANN, can be formulated as a positivity constraint and consequently, the LipVor Algorithm could be used to certify other properties from an ANN provably.
-Moreover, the methodology presented could be extended to other ANN architectures such as convolutional neural networks or other feed-forward layers such as normalization layers.
-Besides, it is proposed as future research its extension to recurrent neural networks or transformers.
+The results show that the LipVor Algorithm enables applications in sectors such as banking, where regulators demand trustworthy predictions under partial monotonicity constraints.
+Beyond monotonicity, other properties like convexity can also be framed as positivity constraints and certified with LipVor.
+In addition, the methodology may further extend to architectures such as convolutional or normalization layers, while future work includes exploring recurrent networks and transformers.
+Moreover, we acknowledge that enhancing the computational efficiency of Voronoi diagrams through alternative algorithms is a promising research direction.
+Since the method may be less efficient in high-dimensional settings, exploring other approaches for space coverage verification is also relevant.
+Besides, alternative tessellations, such as cubic honeycomb or centroidal Voronoi tessellation, offer further possibilities.
+Finally, efficiency could also improve by restricting furthest-vertex calculations to newly added points and their neighboring cells, or by using data structures like kd-trees for faster searches.

 \appendices